 Travellers going to areas with Zika Virus should take meticulous measures to prevent mosquito bites during the daytime.
 There is currently no preventive medication or vaccine against Zika Virus.

-Pregnant women: If you are pregnant or considering pregnancy, you should postpone travel to areas with Zika Virus transmission.
+Pregnant women: If you are pregnant or planning pregnancy, you should consider postponing travel to areas with risk of Zika Virus transmission.
 Avoid travel to areas with active Zika Virus outbreaks.

 Practice safe sex or abstinence even if you or your partner do not have symptoms.
 Most Zika Virus infections are asymptomatic (show no signs or symptoms), but sexual transmission of the virus can still occur.